 - Read university, school, and department guidelines to ensure you know your roles and responsibilities

-- Schedule regular advising and registration appointments (define each appointment) and be prepared
+- Schedule advising and registration appointments (define each appointment) and be prepared

-- Follow through with advisor referrals and utilizing suggested resources
+- Follow through with referrals and utilize suggested resources

 - Make your own decisions